Cookie Monster cookies — chewy blue cookies stuffed with Oreos and chocolate chips, just like the viral Cookie Monster cookies you see online.

 - Butter – Unsalted, softened (not melted).

-- Sugars – White sugar + light brown sugar to keep the blue color bright.
+- Sugars – White sugar + light brown sugar for classic chewy chocolate chip cookies that still keep the blue color bright.

 - Egg – One large egg, room temp.